Taiwan–United States relations: Post-democratization

 The Taiwan Policy Act of 2013 was raised and passed in the House Committee on Foreign Affairs by the US Congress to update the conditions of US-Taiwan relations.
-In 2015 Kin Moy was appointed to the Director of the AIT.
+In 2015 Kin Moy was appointed to the Director of the American Institute in Taiwan.

 U.S. commercial ties with Taiwan have been maintained and have expanded since 1979.
 Taiwan continues to enjoy Export-Import Bank financing, Overseas Private Investment Corporation guarantees, normal trade relations (NTR) status, and ready access to U.S. markets.
 In recent years, AIT commercial dealings with Taiwan have focused on expanding market access for American goods and services.
 AIT has been engaged in a series of trade discussions, which have focused on copyright concerns and market access for U.S. goods and services.